 Why clients want to see more women in management consulting teams

 In a separate survey, Source canvassed 100 senior executives for their views on the role women play in the consulting teams.
 Nine out of ten of them wanted to see teams which had more of a gender balance.
+Firms were overwhelmingly keen to have female business consultants working on projects.
 The reasons they gave included the following: